wink-wink-wink555/blind_navigation/README.md

 The Baidu route answers where the route goes and when a turn is expected.
 YOLO and the near-field geometry layer only estimate where candidate tactile paving lies relative to the user's visual reference center.
 Detection boxes are never treated as proof of junction topology, paving connectivity, or a safe direction through an intersection.

-### V1 tactile-path alignment
+### Tactile-path alignment

-V1 keeps the existing `yolo/best.pt` detector and does not require retraining or a segmentation model. `services/vision_observer.py` obtains candidate bounding boxes and `services/path_alignment.py` estimates their near-field lateral geometry.
+`services/vision_observer.py` obtains candidate bounding boxes and `services/path_alignment.py` estimates their near-field lateral geometry.

 The estimator prioritizes approximately the lower 50%–90% portion of the image rather than blindly using the center of a full bounding box.
 Candidate scoring considers YOLO confidence, near-field overlap, bottom proximity, and temporal continuity.
 When multiple strong candidates conflict horizontally, the result becomes `AMBIGUOUS` instead of forcing a left/right decision.